HEALTH DATA 2030

 What is it about?

 Tackling the complex problems of a rapidly changing world requires increasingly versatile co-operation.
-For example, the covid-19 crisis has highlighted the importance of European cooperation and data sharing.
+For example, the covid-19 crisis highlighted the importance of European cooperation and data sharing.
 Trust in the use of data between countries requires transparency, functional frameworks and joint regulation.

 The European Health Data Space as outlined in the EU data strategy promotes the development of health systems, and the availability, efficiency and sustainability of services.
 Research and innovation also benefit from improved access to data.

 We must create common rules, operating models and solutions for the cross-border use of health data Health data Health data is ‘data concerning health’ means personal data related to the physical or mental health of a person, including the provision of health care services, which reveal information about his or her health status.
 Open term page Health data that respect people’s right to privacy.
-The Health data 2030 project implements the strategic objectives of the Fair data economy theme, launched in January 2021, from the perspective of the use of health data.
+The Health data 2030 project implemented the strategic objectives of the Fair data economy theme, launched in January 2021, from the perspective of the use of health data.

 Finland is a pioneer in the use of health data in the EU.
 One objective of the project is to ensure that Finnish companies benefit from digitalisation developments and the data economy and that we can seize the opportunities of the growing EU internal market.

-The Health data 2030 project continues our previous projects for boosting data economy: Isaacus project prepared the rules for secondary use of health information Secondary use of health and social data The secondary use of health and social data means that the customer and register data created during health and social service sector activities will be used for purposes other than the primary reason for which they were originally saved.
+The Health data 2030 project continued our previous projects for boosting data economy: Isaacus project prepared the rules for secondary use of health information Secondary use of health and social data The secondary use of health and social data means that the customer and register data created during health and social service sector activities will be used for purposes other than the primary reason for which they were originally saved.
 The secondary uses referred to in the Act in Finland include: scientific research, statistics, development and innovation activities, steering and supervision of authorities, planning and reporting duties by authorities, teaching, knowledge management.
 Open term page Secondary use of health and social data in Finland.
 Now Findata, grants permits for the secondary use of data, improves data security and promotes the data protection of citizens.
 The IHAN project paved the way for a fair data economy Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
 Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy.
 Open term page Fair data economy and developed practical tools, such as the rulebook, and rules for companies and other organisations using data.
 In the future, individuals’ own data MyData The term MyData refers to: 1) a new approach, a paradigm shift in personal data management and processing that seeks to transform the current organisation-centric system to a human-centric system; 2) personal data as a resource that the individual can access and control.
 Personal data that is not under the respective individual’s own control cannot be called MyData.
 Open term page MyData will be an important addition as we move towards individual-oriented healthcare and welfare services.

-What do we do?
+What did we do?

 Finland is part of the EU common market.
 However, we will not be able to take full advantage of the benefits of the data economy if the EU is not competitive.
 We are co-ordinating the EU’s Joint Action Towards the European Health Data Space (TEHDAS) to create common rules for the secondary use of health data.